Kontsevich's Characteristic Classes as Topological Invariants of Configuration Space Bundles: Some remarks about the condition in Theorem mainthm

-The almost smooth condition is actually quite strong.
-I do not know at the time of writing if an almost smooth manifold (respectively, an almost smooth bundle) necessarily has a unique smooth structure.
+The almost differentiability condition is actually quite strong.
+I do not know at the time of writing if an almost differentiable manifold (respectively, an almost differentiable bundle) necessarily has a unique $C^1$ structure.
 We close this section with three auxiliary observations.
-Example \ref{eg} below shows that almost smoothness does not imply smoothness.
-Proposition \ref{conf_prp} below shows that almost smooth implies quasi-conformal.
-Proposition \ref{frame_prp} below shows that an almost smooth map induces a linear map between tangent bundles, modulo scaling by a positive smooth function. \begin{eg} Let $B^n_{\ep}$ be the standard ball of radius $\ep<1/(2e)$ in $\R^n$.
+Example \ref{eg} below shows that almost differentiability does not imply $C^1$.
+Proposition \ref{conf_prp} below shows that almost differentiability implies quasi-conformal.
+Proposition \ref{frame_prp} below shows that an almost differentiable map induces a linear map between tangent bundles, modulo scaling by a positive smooth function. \begin{eg} Let $B^n_{\ep}$ be the standard ball of radius $\ep<1/(2e)$ in $\R^n$.
 Define

-then $f$ maps $B^n_\ep$ homeomorphically onto its image, and $f$ is almost smooth, but not continuously differentiable at $0$.
+then $f$ maps $B^n_\ep$ homeomorphically onto its image, and $f$ is almost differentiable, but not continuously differentiable at $0$.
 See \cite{MOanswer} for a detailed proof -- the point being that the function $-2\log|x|$ approaches $\i$ slow enough as $x\to0$. \end{eg}

 The following definition of quasi-conformal of a map is copied from \cite{quasiconformal}.
 A homeomorphism $f:U\to\R^d$ from an open subset $U$ to its image is {\it $k$ quasiconformal} if for all $x\in U$